SalehHamed1978UAE/premisia/replit.md

 # Overview
-Premisia (formerly QGentic) is an AI-enhanced, full-stack web application designed for comprehensive enterprise program management.
-Tagline: "Think it through" It supports the entire program lifecycle, from program and task management to tracking resources, risks, benefits, KPIs, and financials via an intuitive dashboard.
+Premisia is an AI-enhanced, full-stack web application for comprehensive enterprise program management.
+It supports the entire program lifecycle, from program and task management to tracking resources, risks, benefits, KPIs, and financials via an intuitive dashboard.
 The project aims to provide a holistic solution for strategic decision-making and EPM integration, featuring real-time AI intelligence, a multi-agent architecture, and a formal ontology for expert guidance.
 Key capabilities include multi-modal input analysis, anti-bias research, document intelligence enrichment, and the conversion of strategic decisions into actionable EPM program structures.

 # User Preferences
 Preferred communication style: Simple, everyday language.